FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 ### Accessing the Current Enum Ordinal {#accessing-current-enum-ordinal}

-Sometimes, you may need to get the ordinal of your added enum entry, for example when passing it to a constructor.
+You may need to get the ordinal of your added enum entry to pass it to a constructor.
 To do this, Mixin provides the `MixinIntrinsics.currentEnumOrdinal()` method, which returns the correct index while accounting for other mods' contributions.

 As an example, let's make a mixin into vanilla's `IllagerSpell` and add a spell, whose ordinal gets passed as the first argument of the constructor: